ayushmoharana/fd3_initiator/README.md

 4.numpy [python]

-To use fd3 in log of base 10 (skip this if the executable fd3_log10 works):
+To use fd3 in log of base 10, do this in corrected_fd3_routines (skip this if the executable fd3_log10 works):
 >gcc fd3fpolis_log10.c fd3sep.c triorb.c kepler.c mxfuns.c -lgsl -lm -lgslcblas -o fd3_log10

 Copy fd3_log10 executable to raw_fd3_output.